Learning Outcomes

 Obtaining Necessary Consents

 If the landlord has a mortgage over the property, the lender's consent to the grant of the lease will usually be required.
 The terms of the mortgage deed often restrict the landlord's ability to grant leases without consent.
-Evidence of this consent should be obtained before completion.
+Evidence of this consent should be obtained before completion to avoid breach of covenant.
 Similarly, if an underlease is being granted, the consent of the superior landlord (via a licence to underlet) must be finalised.
+Licences typically require the undertenant to covenant directly with the head landlord to observe covenants relevant to the underlet premises, to provide privity of contract as needed.
+Granting an underlease without a required consent can expose the tenant to forfeiture risk.

 Agreeing Completion Monies